SamDuan/ml-from-scratch/README.md

 # ML from scratch

 ## About
-This repo is a collection of machine learning algorithms implementation from scratch using Python, Scala and C++.
+Building machine learning algorithms from scratch using Python, Scala and C++.

+# Why this matters?
+1. Developing the ability to tranlate math into code.
+2. Taking your understanding of the algorithims to the next level.

 ## Table of Contents